 Let’s start with an undeniable feature of the U.S. Constitution.
 Article III—the bit about the judiciary—is really, really short.
 It’s three sections long, and one of those deals entirely with defining and trying the crime of treason.
 So the actual judiciary gets seven long sentences with Very Many Semicolons.
 Of those seven sentences, one is about trying foreign ambassadors (Zzzzzzz…) and another is about the criminal jurisdiction of the states.

 Therefore, our Constitution has exactly three sentences that talk about the structure and membership of the federal courts.
 In fact, the only court established in the text is the Supreme Court, with an allowance for “such inferior courts as the Congress may from time to time ordain and establish.”
+So there’s plenty of room for reforming the courts.

 The chief justice gets a shout-out in Article I’s impeachment clause.
 The rest of Article III establishes the federal-only jurisdiction of the courts, as well as listing some specific categories of cases that fall within the federal courts’ jurisdiction.
 These include maritime and admiralty cases, disputes with United States on one side of the v., cases between citizens of different states, cases between two states, and a few other bits and bobs.

 In regard to our Current Unpleasantness, Article III says federal judges “shall hold their offices during good behaviour.”
 Note that nowhere does it say “for life.”
-That is an interpretation of the phrase based upon the fact that judges of the Crown Courts in England served for life and upon Hamilton’s say-so in Federalist No. 78.
+That is an interpretation of the phrase based upon the fact that judges of the Crown Courts in England served for life.
+Also, upon Hamilton’s say-so in Federalist No. 78.
 Or maybe Lin-Manuel Miranda’s say-so.
 I admit it’s getting REALLY hard to tell them apart.

 At a rate proportional to the UK’s Supreme Court, a mere toddler at eleven years old, our Supremes would issue 350 decisions annually.
 At the same rate as Italy’s Constitutional Court, they’d issue over 1,200 decisions a year, although the Italians don’t write full opinions in most cases.